What is Legal Aid SA?

 Legal Aid South Africa provides professional legal advice and representation at no cost to those who can’t afford it.

-TUNE IN to Waterberg Wave FM (92.8 FM) TONIGHT from 7:30pm to hear Supervisory Legal Practitioner Adv.
-Dibatsela Maabane from the Legal Aid SA Modimolle Local Office discussing acquisitive prescription with regard to land and its impact on eviction applications #KnowYourRights Proudly #legalaidsa ...
+TUNE IN to Setsoto FM (93.7 FM) TONIGHT from 6:30pm to hear Supervisory Legal Practitioner Matieho Tsiloane from the Legal Aid SA Ficksburg Satellite Office discussing the importance of having a legal representative in a court of law #KnowYourRights Proudly #legalaidsa ...
 See MoreSee Less

 View on Facebook